Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/pivot.rst

 ****************

 The *Pivot* constraint allows the owner to rotate around a target object.
-It was originally intended for pivot joints found in humans e.g. fingers, feet, elbows, ect.
+It was originally intended for pivot joints found in humans e.g. fingers, feet, elbows, etc.

 Options